stordahl/stordahl/README.md

 Hi, I'm Jacob 👋

-I'm a Software Engineer, obsessed with building tools and infrastructure that enable front-end teams to be productive.
-Currently, I'm building radical e-commerce user experiences, and developer tooling at [Stylitics](http://stylitics.com), mostly in Javascript, TypeScript, Svelte, and Bash.
+I'm a Full-Stack Software Engineer & Web Developer passionate about building UI's and enabling product teams through design & developer tools.
+Currently, I'm a Product Engineer at Stylitics where I contribute to product infrastructure that supports our front-end product suite.

 Here's a list of some stuff I've built or contributed to that I'm proud of.